ax-va/Learning-Rust-Klabnik-Nichols-2023/README.md

 . "$HOME/.cargo/env"            # For sh/bash/zsh/ash/dash/pdksh
 source "$HOME/.cargo/env.fish"  # For fish
 ```
+If you get *linker errors*, you should install a C compiler, which will typically include a linker.
+Rust uses the linker to join its compiled outputs into one file.

 Reload the shell configuration to update the `PATH` environment variable.